Vehicle registration plates of Belgium: Flemish separatism and 'VL' controversy

-When the new European plate scheme was in works in 2010 (during the 2007–11 Belgian political crisis), State Secretary for Mobility, Etienne Schouppe, who is part of the Flemish CD&V party, proposed a black text on yellow background style plate for better readability.
-However this was met with criticism from French Community politicians in the federal government because yellow and black are the official Flemish colours - eventually the old red-on-white style was re-adopted with the new plates.
+When the new European plate scheme was in the works in 2010, and during the 2007–11 Belgian political crisis, State Secretary for Mobility, Etienne Schouppe, a member of the Flemish CD&V party, proposed a plate style with black text on yellow background, arguing with better readability.
+This was met with criticism from French Community politicians in the federal government because yellow and black are the official Flemish colours.
+Eventually, the existing red-on-white style was re-adopted.

-On 11 January 2011, amid the high separatism in Belgium, leader of the Flemish populist and nationalist Vlaams Belang party Filip Dewinter arrived in front of the Flemish Parliament sticking a 'VL' (for Vlaanderen, name of Flanders) badge over the existing 'B' (for Belgium) on the plates of his vehicle, and posing with VL plates in front of cameras.
-He encouraged other Flemish people and his party members to get VL plates.
-The VL plates were denounced by Dirk Van der Maelen of the Flemish Socialistische Partij Anders party, who said it violates Belgian law that state vehicles registered in the country must carry the 'B' country code.
-Drivers who violate the law may be liable for a €55 fine.
+On 11 January 2011, amid a wave of separatism in Belgium, the leader of the Flemish populist and nationalist Vlaams Belang party Filip Dewinter arrived in front of the Flemish Parliament, sticking a 'VL' (for Vlaanderen, Flemish name of Flanders) badge over the existing 'B' (for Belgium) on the plates of his vehicle, as well as posing with unofficial VL plates in front of cameras.
+He encouraged other Flemish people and his party members to get such VL plates, too.
+The VL plates were denounced by Dirk Van der Maelen of the Flemish Socialistische Partij Anders party, who said it violates Belgian law and that state vehicles registered in the country must carry the 'B' country code.
+Drivers who violate this law may be liable for a €55 fine.
 Tanguy Veys of the Vlaams Belang protested (wrongly) that similar nationalist plates are legally used in European regions such as Scotland, Brittany, Wales, England and Catalonia, despite them not being sovereign states.
 Later that year, the Vlaams Belang started selling self-made yellow numberplates for 13 euros, featuring the VL code and a REPUBLIEK VLAANDEREN ("Republic of Flanders") subtitle.

-In 2015 it was reported in the Dutch newspaper De Telegraaf that the royal decree may double the violation fine to 110 euros.
+In 2015 it was reported in the Dutch newspaper De Telegraaf that a royal decree may double the violation fine to 110 euros.

 In 2017 it was reported that thousands of cars with VL plates were actively driving.
 Senator Karl Vanlouwe caused controversy for driving a car with VL, for which he was fined but refused to pay it, arguing in court that it is not illegal.